epfl-ada/ada-2023-project-klech/README.md

 If Falcon 7B engages in cycles - meaning it navigates to pages previously seen in its page path - we can remove intermediary pages and treat such cycles as the equivalent of a 'backtrack'.
 We can then

-- Can Falcon 7B explain its Wikispeedia decisions in a way that is sensical to human researchers?
-TF-IDF vectorization,
-Word Embeddings,
-Wikispeedia-derived semantic scores,
-?

 7. Proposed Timeline

 8. Organization within the team